nexusformat/definitions/manual/source/preface.rst

 NeXus base classes and instrument definitions are now assigned to one of three classifications:

-(1) *base classes* (that represent the components used
+#. *base classes* (that represent the components used
-	to build a NeXus data file),
+   to build a NeXus data file)

-(2) *application definitions* (used to define a minimum
+#. *application definitions* (used to define a minimum
-	set of data for a specific purpose such as scientific data processing or an instrument definition), and
+   set of data for a specific purpose such as scientific data processing or an instrument definition)

-(3) *contributed definitions* (definitions and specifications
+#. *contributed definitions* (definitions and specifications
    that are in an incubation status before ratification by the NIAC).

 Additional examples have been added to respond to inquiry from the users of the NeXus standard about implementation and usage.

 Hopefully, the improved documentation with more examples and the new NXDL will reduce